 One due diligence topic that is particularly important in Austrian transactions is the strict prohibition of the return of equity to shareholders (Verbot der Einlagenrückgewähr).
-Under this prohibition, affiliate transactions, including those between shareholders and the target, are subject to being null and void if the transactions are not on an arm's length basis.
+Under this prohibition, very briefly speaking and simplifying an otherwise complex issue, transactions between direct/indirect shareholders and the target (and sometimes also between sister companies) are null and void if based on the transaction the shareholder receives a benefit from the target which is not provided on an arm's length basis, and, thus, would not have been conducted by management acting diligently, unless there is a justification in the interest of the target.
+Classic examples of a forbidden return of equity are the target selling goods to the shareholder at an undervalue or the target securing debts of the shareholder.
 This strict prohibition can also impact the protections a purchaser or seller needs to seek contractually.